');

 About Norwalk, CT

-Norwalk is a mid-sized city in Connecticut with a population of 91,375 residents.
-The median household income is $105,301 per year, which is above the national average.
-The median age in Norwalk is 40.2 years.
+Norwalk is a mid-sized city located in Connecticut with a population of 91,375 residents according to the latest US Census Bureau American Community Survey data.
+The median household income is $105,301 per year, which is 40% above the national median of $75,149.
+The median age of 40.2 years is close to the US median age of 38.9 years.

 How Norwalk Ranks in Connecticut